 Cleaning up the machine is very quick and easy, as all the parts can be quickly taken apart and hand washed.
 All the removable parts are also dishwasher safe.
 The warranty on the Cuisinart DLC-2011CHB is also worth mentioning, as it is one of the longest ones we have seen which definitely inspires confidence in this machine.
 There is a limited 3 year warranty on the various parts of the machine, while the motor has a limited 10 year warranty.
 This is much more than the normal 1 year warranty offered by most other manufacturers.
 The price tends to vary from place to place.
 We aren’t sure what the retail price is, but it seems to be around $190 or so.
 It may seem a little pricey, but if you want a decent quality grater then you won’t find a better one than this.
 With over 500 5-star user reviews on Amazon, we certainly aren’t alone in loving this model.
-You can take a look at some of those user reviews over here.

 - Great modern design

 - Large chute which fits blocks of cheese or whole vegetables